marfeljoergsen/systemd_timer_change_wallpaper/README.md

 * First, verify that the script itself works - "*pick_random_wallpapers.sh*"-script.
 It should fail, because it uses the SSID of your wireless network to determine which set of background images to use, so you can have a collection at work, at home - unfortunately it (at least currently) probably currently doesn't work if you're not connected to a WiFi.
 Feel free to fix this yourself, optionally send a pull request.
 The quickest and easiest solution for you is to rename the "*your-SSID-name-example-wallpapers_included*"-folder to the name of your SSID.
 Then run the "*pick_random_wallpapers.sh*"-script.
 Something should happen.

 * You need to find the "feh"-command line and change this part, so it matches your monitor configuration (you probably don't have the exact same 3 monitor setup as I do).
 You might also want to change the number of portrait/landscape random images you need.
+For a 3-monitor setup like mine I have this configuration:

+  `setbackgroundCommandLine="feh --bg-max \"%landscape\" --bg-max \"%portrait\" --bg-max \"%landscape\""`

+  This means I use "feh" to set the background wallpaper (you don't have to use feh, you can also use another program), the first monitor has landscape-format, the second has portrait-format and the third again has landscape-format.
+Use "xrandr" and/or experiment to get the order right.
+The script will now automatically replace the <mark>%landscape</mark> and <mark>%portrait</mark> keywords with appropriate random images.
+If you only have 2 monitors, you only have 2 keywords instead of 3 like in my setup and so forth.

 * There is also a "*systemd*"-subdirectory for an example config, that automatically calls the "*pick_random_wallpapers.sh*", e.g. every 15 minutes.
 First enable this, after you've verified that things are working for your particular setup.

-Yes, there's room for improvements - but so far it seems to do what it should for me so I might not improve it further, beyond this point.
-If you find bugs or would like to improve it, please do so.
+I might not improve it further, beyond this point.
+If you find bugs or would like to improve it even more, please do so.